-Basque pelota is a sport played on a variety of courts with a variety of equipment, including one's hand, a racket, a wooden bat or a basket, and a ball of different materials is then bounced against a wall.
+Basque pelota is a sport played on a variety of courts with a range of equipment.
+This includes one's hand, a racket, a wooden bat or a basket.
+A ball of different materials is then bounced against a wall.
 This sport is a tradition in northern Spain, having its roots in the Basque Country, Navarra, and La Rioja.
-However, it is also popular in other countries like France, Mexico, Argentina, Chile, Cuba, Canada and Brasil, just to name a few.
+However, it is also popular in other countries like France, Mexico, Argentina, Chile, Cuba, Canada and Brazil.

-Just as there are different modalities, the courts used for each of them are also a big part of the distinction.
-The courts have different dimensions, depending on the sport, and these are the descriptions:
+As there are different modalities, so the courts used for each of them are also a big part of the distinction.

 Trinquete (trinquet): has a front wall, a glass wall on the right, a wall on the left with a dugout built into it, and a wall at the back of the court.
 The interesting aspect of this court is that there is a small 45-degree wall built right where the front wall and the right wall meet.
 The sports played in this court are rubber paleta (men and women), leather paleta, mano, and share.